 Since these topics are already dealt with from the user and code developer perspective, the implementation of the vendors' service perspective is postponed for the time being.
-Once task 4.1 and the Co-Design working group are producing meaningful output, the implementation of the respective consulting and community services will be done.
+As already stated above, the implementation is planned for the second funding phase in which the established connections to stakeholders with system evolution perspective will be deepend.